ljvmiranda921/ljvmiranda921.github.io/README.md

 $ bundle exec jekyll serve
 ```

-The page, by default, should be running at localhost:4000
+The page, by default, should be running at [localhost:4000](localhost:4000)

+## Contribute

+If you found some errors in spelling/grammar, mistakes in content and the like, then feel
+free to fork this repository and make a Pull Request!